Boozhoo, she:kon, waachjiiye, tansi, ahnee, tungasugiit, sago, greetings

 Be-Dah-Bin Gamik, a Place of New Beginnings provides services for Aboriginal students at Conestoga College, including those who are First Nations (status and non-status), Métis and Inuit.
 It is a warm, welcoming and comfortable environment that assists students with a smooth transition to college life by providing ongoing student support.

 Indigenizing post-secondary education refers to being inclusive of Indigenous knowledge, experiences, students, scholars and materials as well as developing spaces that reflect Indigenous ways of learning and knowing.
 It is one of the calls to action provided in Honouring the Truth, Reconciling the Future, the 2015 report of the Truth and Reconciliation Commission of Canada.

-Conestoga College is committed to the process of reconciliation and support for Canada's Indigenous people.
+Conestoga College is committed to the process of reconciliation and support for Indigenous Peoples in Canada.

 The Indigenizing post-secondary education video above, developed with the generous support of Toyota Motor Manufacturing Canada, was created to help inspire educators and employees in their efforts to make post-secondary education accessible to and supportive of Indigenous students.

 It provides essential background information and shares the voices of Indigenous post-secondary students and elders in order that we may learn from their voices and suggestions.

 Please watch the video and reflect on how you can learn more, get involved with supporting Indigenous students, and re-work curriculum and services to support the participation and success of Indigenous students in your college or university.